finmavis/webpack-4-boilerplate/README.md

 ## Support images file

-- Intall `file-loader` as development dependencies
+- Install `file-loader` as development dependencies

   If you're using **yarn**